DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 .. image:: img/selectCMakeLists.png

-QtCreator will parse the project and you will be prompted for a build location and options in the :guilabel:`Configure Project` dialog.
+Qt Creator will parse the project and you will be prompted for a build location and options in the :guilabel:`Configure Project` dialog.

 Since we want QGIS to have debugging capabilities we will only enable the